dankirkham/traffic-sim/README.md

 # Traffic Simulator

 A WebGL 3D city traffic simulator written in TypeScript.
-See **Traffic Simulator** in action [here](https://dankirkham.github.io/traffic-sim/).
+See it in action [here](https://dankirkham.github.io/traffic-sim/).

 ## About
 This is a browser-based traffic simulator.
 Citizens live in a procedurally generated city and commute between home and work in cars.
 Cars stop at each intersection.
 Homes are the red buildings and offices are the blue buildings.